 |Patient Age||Recommended Starting Dose||Dose Range|

 |Children 6-12 years of age||18 mg/day||18 mg - 54 mg/day|

 |Adolescents 13-17 years of age||18 mg/day||18 mg - 72 mg/day not to exceed 2 mg/kg/day|

 |Adults 18-65 years of age||18 or 36 mg/day||18 mg - 72 mg/day|

 Patients Currently Using Methylphenidate

-The recommended dose of CONCERTA® for patients who are currently taking methylphenidate twice daily or three times daily at doses of 10 to 60 mg/day is provided in Table 2.
+The recommended dose of CONCERTAR® for patients who are currently taking methylphenidate twice daily or three times daily at doses of 10 to 60 mg/day is provided in Table 2.
 Dosing recommendations are based on current dose regimen and clinical judgment.
 Conversion dosage should not exceed 72 mg daily.

-TABLE 2: Recommended Dose Conversion from Methylphenidate
+Table 2: Recommended Dose Conversion from Methylphenidate